Emma Paddock Telford

-Emma Paddock Telford (1851-1920) was an American writer, war correspondent, editor, and traveler.
-She was the author of several books on culinary and household topics, and also wrote for various publication including New-York Tribune (1898-1901), The New York Herald (1903-04), and New York Evening Telegram staff (1904–11).
+Emma Paddock Telford (November 9, 1851 – January 26, 1920) was an American writer, war correspondent, editor, and traveler.
+She was the author of several books on culinary and household topics, and also wrote for various publication including New-York Tribune (1898–1901), The New York Herald (1903–04), and New York Evening Telegram staff (1904–11).
 She served as the household editor of The Delineator, The Designer, The Woman's Magazine, and did other editorial work for World Journal, New-York Tribune, and The New York Times.
 Telford owned her own syndicate.
-During the period of 1900-12, she was a lecturer for the New York Board of Education.
+Between 1900 and 1912, she was a lecturer for the New York Board of Education.
 Telford was the first American woman to cross the Balkans during her 1897 trip covering the Greco-Turkish war of 1897.
 She hailed from Auburn, New York where she was a neighbor of Harriet Tubman.

 Early life and education

 Emma Paddock was born in Auburn, New York, November 9, 1851, daughter of Lewis (d.
 1909) and Florina (White) Paddock.
 Her New England ancestors were from Massachusetts.

 After graduating from Auburn High School (1869), she attended Elmira College, at which time she was a classmate of Mary Hinman Abel, a food authority of that era.
 Telford also took a course in food economics at the Pratt Institute, with special work under Miss Maria Daniels, Sarah Tyson Rorer, and Maria Parloa.